-Currently seeking physician, psychologist, and other doctorally prepared clinician fellowship applicants!
+Currently seeking psychologist and psychiatrist fellowship applicants!

 If interested, please fill out the general online screening application.